nais/doc/gcp/access-policy.md

 ![b accepts connections from a][access-2]

 {% hint style="info" %}
-Although the point of explicit expression has been previously stated, in this example application `a` cannot receive data from application `b` (and application `b` cannot send data to application `a`).
+Although the point of explicit expression has been previously stated, in this example only application `a` can initiate communication with application `b` (application `b` can answer application `a` if communication is initiated; regular TCP operation will work as expected, for instance).
 In order to achieve two-way communication between the two applications, the [access policy][accessPolicy] for each application would need to allow both inbound and outbound traffic to the opposite application.
 {% endhint %}

 ## Communication to the outside world

 If your application needs to communicate with something outside the cluster, you will have to specify an external rule to allow this traffic.
-Here is an example with an application that intends to send data to `somewhere.else.com`.
+Here is an example with an application that intends to initiate communication with `somewhere.else.com`.

 ```
 spec: